drshashanksingh/crypto25/_lectures/08-Private-Key-encryption.md

 ---
 type: lecture
-date: 2025-08-20T10:00:00+5:30
+date: 2025-08-22T10:00:00+5:30
-title: Mathematical Prerequisites
+title: Private Key Encryption Schemes & Perfect Secracy

 # optional
 # please use /static_files/notes directory to store notes
-thumbnail: /static_files/presentations/lec6-7/06-Mathematical-Prerequisites.png
+thumbnail: /static_files/presentations/lec8-9/07-PrivateKey-EncryptionScheme.png

 # optional
-tldr: "Modular arithmetic, groups, cyclic groups, discrete loagarithms, finite ring and fields."
+tldr: "Definition of perfect Secrecy, perfect indistinguishability, One Time Pad (OTP)"

 # optional
 # set it to true if you dont want this lecture to appear in the updates section